nhtnhanbn/nhtnhanbn.github.io/_repository/wired.md

 Following these elections, which required manually counting paper ballots, the attendance had largely thinned out with the meeting going an hour over time.
 The remainder of the elections were uncontested and uncontroversial, with several nominations being voided since the candidates were no longer present in the room.

-Following elections, attendees belonging to the Labor Left, a delegation which included individuals who were not voting members, moved a number of motions which all passed unanimously to request the incoming committee investigate affirmative action quotas and supporting staff in their industrial dispute with Monash University management.
+Following elections, attendees belonging to the Labor Left, a delegation which included individuals who were not voting members, instigated a number of motions which all passed unanimously to request the incoming committee investigate affirmative action quotas and supporting staff in their industrial dispute with Monash University management.

 ### Extraordinary.